joelbreit/Notes/Programming/Scripting Languages/Git.md

 - `git remote -v` - List remote repositories
 - `git remote add [remote_name] [remote_url]` - Add a remote repository
 - `git remote remove [remote_name]` - Remove a remote repository

+**fetch** - Download objects and refs from remote repository
+- Updates your local copy of a repo to match the remote.
+By default, it fetches all branches from the remote, and that can also be configured.
+- `git fetch [remote]`
+- `git fetch --all` - Fetch all remotes
+- `git fetch [remote] [branch]` - Fetch a specific branch from a remote
+- `git fetch --prune` - Remove any remote-tracking branches that no longer exist on the remote
+- `git fetch --tags` - Fetch all tags from the remote
+- `git fetch --prune-tags` - Remove any remote-tracking tags that no longer exist on the remote

 ## Esoteric Commands I Like